Garza, Weiskamp lead No. 9 Iowa over No. 4 Ohio State 73-57

 YOUNG’S BACK

-Ohio State F Kyle Young returned to the lineup after sitting out Thursday’s loss at Michigan State with a concussion suffered when he bumped heads with a Michigan player in the Feb.
-21 loss.
-He had three points and five rebounds.
+Ohio State F Kyle Young returned to the lineup after sitting out Thursday’s loss at Michigan State with a concussion suffered when he bumped heads with an opposing player in the Michigan game.
+He had three points and five rebounds Sunday.

 UP NEXT